integrii/interactive/README.md

   // start a concurrent output reader from the output channel of our command go outputPrinter(bc.Output)

-  // wait a second for the process to init time.Sleep(time.Second)

   // write 1 + 1 to the bc prompt
   bc.Write(`1 + 1`)